≡ Menu

-This fantastic watchdog is alert and ready for an adventure like hunting a wild boar!
-And while this might not sound like an ideal pet for some, others have certainly learned just how great a family pet these guys can be.
+Not every day you meet a dog from eastern Thailand, but if you do, it might be the Thai Ridgeback.
+Reasonably new to America, this fantastic watchdog is alert and ready for an adventure like hunting a wild boar!
+And while this might not sound like an ideal pet for some, others have learned just how great a family pet these guys can be.

 Which is why…

-We wanted to take a moment and discuss the Thai Ridgeback dog breed it a bit greater detail this way if you ever get an opportunity to make one of them your own, you’ll know right away if it’s going to be a good “fit” or not!
+We wanted to take a moment and discuss the Thai Ridgeback dog breed in a bit greater detail.
+This way, if you ever get an opportunity to make one your own, you’ll know immediately if it will be a good “fit” or not!

 So, without further ado, let’s dive right in.